Skip to content

 Full transition depends on the availability of charging infrastructure, grid capacity, and capital investment timelines at each dealership site.
 Urban and high-volume dealerships adopt electric fleets more rapidly because customer demand, utility incentives, and public charging access remain stronger.
 Rural and smaller dealerships follow more gradually due to higher upgrade costs and lower near-term utilisation.
 Long-term industry trends indicate that electric demo fleets and service vehicles will become standard as vehicle lineups shift towards battery-electric platforms and charging infrastructure matures.

 The primary barriers to EV charging adoption in car dealerships include limited panel, transformer, and feeder capacity, which prevent simultaneous charging without major upgrades.
-High upfront infrastructure costs for DC fast chargers, service-area installations, and utility reinforcements strain operating budgets.
-Dense vehicle storage areas and outdated forecourt layouts restrict efficient charger placement and cable routing.
+High upfront infrastructure costs for DC fast charge points, service-area installations, and utility reinforcements strain operating budgets.
+Dense vehicle storage areas and outdated forecourt layouts restrict efficient charge point placement and cable routing.
 Utility interconnection approvals and transformer upgrades require long lead times, delaying deployment.
 Trenching, conduit installation, and electrical reconstruction disrupt daily sales and service operations.
-Low early-stage EV inventory reduces charger utilisation and delays financial returns.
+Low early-stage EV inventory reduces charge point utilisation and delays financial returns.
 Sales and service teams require additional technical training to manage charging systems and customer support.
 Local planning rules, fire codes, and accessibility requirements further extend permitting and project timelines.